Become a Proofreader with No Experience (A 10-Step Guide)

 However, promoting your own services is more time-consuming than getting clients on freelance marketplaces, where most of the advertising is done for you.

-Nevertheless, if you want to keep all the profits, the following tips are for you.
+Nevertheless, if you want to keep all the profits, I have several tips about how proofreaders can land clients.

 9) Find Beginner-Friendly Proofreading Jobs